cyberkni/FolgertechManuals/2020i3/README.md

 [Insert Picture Here]

 2\.
-Using (2) 4mm T-nuts & (2) M4x8mm Pan Head Bolts attach the 2020 Corner Brackets to the center of the 375mm 2020 Beam spacing them about an inch apart.
+Using (2) 4mm T-nuts and (2) M4x8mm Pan Head Bolts attach the 2020 Corner Brackets to the center of the 375mm 2020 Beam spacing them about an inch apart.
 Note: This will be adjusted later.

 ![Corner Brackets mounted](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-003-001.png)